News

 On-site training and guest-facing support

-According to Carnival, the training is designed to help front-line teams recognize sensory-related challenges and respond with appropriate assistance when guests request accommodations or appear to need help navigating a busy, high-stimulation environment.
+According to Carnival, the training is designed to help front-line teams recognize sensory-related challenges and respond with appropriate assistance when guests request accommodations or appear to need help in a busy, high-stimulation environment.
 The program also incorporates tools intended to support communication for guests who may be non-verbal.

 Complimentary sensory bags and what they include